jkozik/signalwireagendsdk/README.md

 ```
 Note a couple things:
 - I XXX'd out the secrets.
 The AgentBase class shares the keys in the logfile.
 If you don't supply them, they will get generated.
-- You'll need to consult the logfile to complete the SignalWire integration
+- If you don't supply the SignalWire authentication variables, consult the logfile to see what AgentBase generated.
 - From the logfile, one can see that agent_base runs on port 3000 of a FastAPI-based web service.

 ## Verify dev-agent.py
-First, verify that port 3000 can be accessed from the home LAN.
+From a terminal on the Home LAN, run the command below to verify that port 3000 can be accessed.
 ```
 (.venv) jkozik@u2004:~/projects/swaia-google$ curl http://jkozik:XXXXXXXXXXXXXXXX@192.168.100.128:3000 | jq
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current